PDXpert PLM Software

 Engineering change workflow participation

 There can be significant debate about the appropriate number of people necessary to approve a change form.
-We all understand that increasing the number of reviewers increases the time required to review a change.
-Moreover, there's an odd outcome to having an extensive list of reviewers: as the list grows, accountability falls.
+Increasing the number of reviewers increases the time required to review a change.
+Moreover, there's an unexpected problem with having an extensive list of reviewers: as the list grows, accountability falls.
 If the list is large enough, almost certainly you will discover that (1) every reviewer becomes overwhelmed with the number of changes that must be reviewed, and (2) any reviewer can comfortably approve a change without careful review because "someone else will catch any problem".

 If a reviewer is not accountable for the outcome of the change form's approval, then the reviewer should be re-assigned as an observer.
 Instead, a very effective rule is: